Property tax abatements

 Property tax abatements are usually granted by local (city and county) governments, where the lion's share of property taxes are paid.
 Property tax abatements are often discretionary subsidies, granted on a case-by-case basis to a particular company.
 They are also sometimes offered as entitlement subsidies, such as in many enterprise zones.

 In some cases, companies agree to a PILOT, or “payment in lieu of taxes” (sometimes also called a FILOT, or “fee in lieu of taxes”).
-Under this system, the company makes some fixed yearly contribution to the city or school system, usually at a lower rate that they would pay if they were taxed normally.
+Under this system, the company makes some fixed yearly contribution to the city or school system, usually at a lower rate that they would pay if it were taxed normally.

 Accountability and outcomes